mekane/git-practice-exercises/README.md

 # Git Practice Exercises

-This repository contains some a very fake web application, some sample branches and some explanatory text to help understand and practice some git concepts.
+This repository contains a very fake web application, some sample branches and some explanatory text to help understand and practice some git concepts.
 The example project is in HTML, CSS, and JavaScript and the exercises are framed as requests for changes from other departments.
-The actual changes should be simple, the goal here is to get hands-on practice with the git operations that arise.
+The actual are intended to be simple, the goal here is to get hands-on practice with the git operations that arise.

 ## How to Use

 These exercises are designed to be stepped through in order, and require some coordination of branches to get the repository in the right state.
-If you have a faciliatator, they can do the parts marked _Facilitator_ otherwise you can do them yourself.
+If you have a facilitator, they can do the parts marked _Facilitator_ otherwise you can do them yourself.

 Either way, everyone doing the exercise should **fork the repository**!